Referral Criteria to Renal Unit

 Non-Urgent Inpatient Referral (Renal Secretary (during working hours)- Option 2)

 Renal secretarial staff will pass on non-urgent messages to the renal medical team for discussion.
-This option is most appropriate for patients known to the renal team, or for decisions on patient follow-up and is usually discussed with a consultant.
-N.B.
-A response will usually take 24-48 hours.
+This option is most appropriate for arranging follow-up at discharge in patients known to the renal team, and is usually discussed with a consultant.

 Renal Pharmacy Advice (during working hours)- Option 1